<- Back to main blog

 Developers, engineers, and the rest of the team work hard to keep it relevant, add new features, refresh its interface, and everything else needed for the product to succeed in today’s hyper-competitive market.

-And while the product changes, so should your technical documentation.
-We made for you a step-by-step process on how to write technical documentation you should check!
+As your product changes, your technical documentation should change as well.
+We created a step-by-step process on how to write technical documentation you should check!

 You should update your documentation as the product updates.
 That’s necessary to keep it useful.